100% of the profits from the sale of the ZaggoCare® System are donated to Zach’s Fund, for innovative brain tumor research.

 Zach’s Fund was created in 2007 to find a cure for diffuse intrinsic pontine gliomas which are inoperable, malignant tumors in the brain stems of children and are the deadliest of all pediatric cancers with a less than 2% survival rate.

-This world renowned medical team believes this study represents the greatest hope of finding a cure for DIPG.
+This world renowned medical team believes their research represents the greatest hope of finding a cure for DIPG.

 Zach’s Fund is the only major funding source in the US dedicated exclusively to this groundbreaking research and treatment protocol.